RemnumOffice/Qt6QuickMongoDB/README.md

 ##### 12 .
 Function name : aggregate

 ```
-   usage :
-   aggregate(database name  ,collection name  ,pipeline , opts)
+   usage :  aggregate(database name  ,collection name  ,pipeline , opts)

    description : aggregation pipeline consists of stages and each stage transforms the document.
-Or in other words, the aggregation pipeline is a multi stage pipeline
+Or in other words, the aggregation pipeline is a multi tage pipeline

    parameters:
           database name : string